aspic/jI18N/README.md

 Dependencies
 ------------

-SetTense currently depends on [Google JSON](http://code.google.com/p/google-gson/), which needs to be in your library path when using this tool.
+The library currently depend on [Google JSON](http://code.google.com/p/google-gson/), which needs to be in your library path when using this tool.
 This dependency will (most likely) be removed in a future update.